ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 The `@ngxs/store` library is fully compatible with Ivy and most of our plugins are compatible.
 The only plugin that has an issue is the `@ngxs/router-plugin`.
 We are working with the Angular team to resolve this issue (see https://github.com/angular/angular/issues/34191).

-Due to changes in Angular DI with Ivy there will be a very small change that you will have to make to your states.
+Due to changes in Angular DI with Ivy, there will be a very small change that you will have to make to your states.
 This is detailed in the docs here: https://www.ngxs.io/v/master/advanced/ivy-migration-guide
-To support our users in making this small change we have added a check in development mode to warn of incorrect configuration when using Ivy.
+To support our users in making this small change we have added a check (in development mode) to warn of incorrect configuration when using Ivy.

-If you pick up any issues in testing this version with Ivy please log an issue and we will look into immediately.
+If you pick up any issues in testing this version with Ivy please log an issue and we will look into it immediately.

 Related PRs: [#1278](https://github.com/ngxs/store/pull/1278), [#1397](https://github.com/ngxs/store/pull/1397), [#1459](https://github.com/ngxs/store/pull/1459), [#1469](https://github.com/ngxs/store/pull/1469), [#1472](https://github.com/ngxs/store/pull/1472), [#1474](https://github.com/ngxs/store/pull/1474)

 ## 💦 Fixed Actions Stream Subscriptions Leak

-We fixed a subtle memory leak that would occur in applications where the `Actions` stream was used from objects that had a short lived lifetime (ie. components).
+We fixed a subtle memory leak that would occur in applications where the `Actions` stream was used from objects that had a short-lived lifetime (ie. components).
 This bug would keep these objects in memory through an implicit reference from an undisposed subscription to `this`.

 Related PRs: [#1381](https://github.com/ngxs/store/pull/1381)